-Nothing looks as good as a head of gleaming, healthy hair.
-While a lucky few are born with good hair, most of us have to work hard for it - but the results are well worth our effort.
+While a lucky few are born with good hair, most of us have to work hard for it.
+Here are some handy tips.

 10 Great Ways to Keep Your Mane in Shape

 - Make sure your diet is healthy, or it will reflect on your hair.
 Get your daily dose of proteins, vitamins and minerals.
-Fish is excellent for hair
+Fish, nuts and greens are excellent hair food.

 - Shampoo your hair every alternate day, not daily.
 Daily shampooing could dry the scalp and hair of its natural oils.
 However, don’t let your hair get too dirty before you shampoo it, as this could cause your hair to fall.
 Shampooing it every alternate day, or, at the most, every two days should do the trick.
 Also, take a clue from the climate you live in.
 Humid weather requires frequent washing.
 But if you are mostly staying indoors and don’t sweat too much, you can wash your hair less frequently.

 - Does your work or lifestyle take you out in the sun a lot?
-Wear a cap, and try and get your hands on a conditioner which has sun-block.
-UV radiation can cause untold damage to your hair
+Wear a cap, and use a conditioner which has sun-block.
+UV radiation can cause untold damage to your hair.

-- Apply oil, at least once a week.
+- Oil your hair at least once a week.
 Leave it on for about half-an-hour to an hour, and cleanse with shampoo.
-Once-a-month do a deep-conditioning treatment by steaming your oiled hair to enable it penetrate the strands
+Once-a-month do a deep-conditioning treatment by steaming your oiled hair.

-- Visit your hairdresser for a trim at least once in 4-6 months, to keep split ends in check.
-There is no "cure" for split ends.
+- Trim your hair at least once in 4-6 months, to keep split ends in check.
+There is no “cure” for split ends.
 Once a hair is split, the end has to be cut off to avoid further splitting of the strand

 - Condition your hair after every wash.
 After shampooing your hair, towel dry.
 Take a few drops of a conditioner in the palm of your hand, rub hands together, and apply the conditioner to the ends of your hair.
-Never ever apply it to the scalp.
-Once you've applied the conditioner, run through your hair with a wide-toothed comb so it gets evenly distributed.
-Wash off after three minutes
+Never apply it to the scalp.
+Once you’ve applied the conditioner, run through your hair with a wide-toothed comb so it gets evenly distributed.
+Wash off after 3 – 4 minutes.

 - One great trick to tame frizzy hair is to apply two or three drops of oil to your hair, just after washing it, when your hair is still soaking wet.
 This tames the hair without giving it an oily appearance.
 This is an easy substitute to leave in conditioners and hair serums.

-- Don't shampoo your hair with hot water.
-Cold water is best
+- Don’t shampoo your hair with hot water.
+Cold water or warm water is preferable.

 Do’s & Don’ts